diku-dk/futhark-website/blog/2018-01-28-how-futhark-manages-gpu-memory.rst

 ``cl_mem``.
 This leaked memory, of course, so we eventually added a simple `reference counting`_ scheme to free unused memory with ``clReleaseMemObject()``.
-The design of the Futhark language ensures the absence of reference cycles, and a typical Futhark programs performs few but large allocations.
+The design of the Futhark language ensures the absence of reference cycles, and a typical Futhark program performs few but large allocations.
 This allowed us to avoid the usual problems with reference counting, and it worked well for a long time.